 This article I wrote originally was published by Techniques in May 2019.
 It appears below in its original entirety.

 Failure, as perceived by most, is a sign of weakness but, instead, consider how failure presents an opportunity to learn, pivot and ultimately build resilience.
 Through experiential learning programs, like entrepreneurship education, students can develop a mindset where they become comfortable with the uncomfortable and learn adaptability, creative problem solving, communication, teamwork, and to manage failure.

 Entrepreneurs Learn From Failure

 CTE entrepreneurship teachers can help students work through failures to develop as lifelong learners in pursuit of career success.
 High school entrepreneurship education provides students with the opportunity to learn by creating their own authentic business.
 Along the journey, students develop soft skills and real-life skills to overcome setbacks and failures.
 As the graphic on the next page illustrates, there is a process to guide students as they create a business while allowing them to work through failures at every step, adapt and learn.

-A Barrington High School student team from Barrington, Illinois, was challenged to identify a problem that they encountered personally.
+A high school student team from Barrington, Illinois, was challenged to identify a problem that they encountered personally.
 The team bonded over their frustration with their grandparents’ lack of technology skills; developed a business that offered mature adults a tutoring service to learn how to use their personal devices, such as smartphones; and created Funtastech.
 This was exciting and it seemed like a great idea, but …

 The founders’ initial marketing plan failed during the minimum viable product (MVP) testing phase.
 The plan utilized social media advertising, which was ineffective as their prospective customers didn’t know how to use social media in the first place.
 They adjusted their approach and used traditional advertising in local magazines and flyers to find customers.
 These students owned their choices, drove their learning and found success.